A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Applications

 \subsection{Lower Bound for Largest Zero of $\mu(G)$}

-Using the techniques of the last section we can also prove an easy lower bound for the largest zero of a matching polynomial in the same spirit as the Heilmann-Lieb Theorem \ref{Heilmann-Lieb-real}.
+Using the techniques from the last section, we were also able to easily obtain a lower bound to the greatest zero of a matching polynomial in the same spirit as Corollary~\ref{Heilmann-Lieb-real} and the Heilmann-Lieb Theorem~\ref{Heilmann-Lieb}.

+Observe that the classical Heilmann-Leib Theorem~\ref{Heilmann-Lieb} only gives an upper bound on the size of the greatest zero of a matching polynomial.
+For example, if $G$ is a $d$-regular graph with $d\geq 3$, then the Corollary~\ref{Heilmann-Lieb-real} gives an upper bound of $2\sqrt{d-1}$ for the largest zero of the matching polynomial of $G$.
+The result of this section implies that this largest zero is also bigger than $\sqrt{d}$.

+Our proof proceeds by first showing, using the results from the last section, that the greatest zero of a matching polynomial is simple, a result that is already found in the work of Godsil and Gutman~\cite[p.
+143]{godsil1981theory}.
+With this we show that the largest zero of a matching polynomial decreases as the weights on the edges increase.
+Using this last fact, we easily obtain the promised lower bound.
+An analogous strategy can also be used to establish an upper bound for the smallest zero of the matching polynomial.